sanjaysm25/HARNESSING-AI-FOR-PRECISE-ESTIMATION-OF-MEDICINAL-LEAF-CHARACTERISTICS/README.md

 # HARNESSING-AI-FOR-PRECISE-ESTIMATION-OF-MEDICINAL-LEAF-CHARACTERISTICS

-Base Papers:
+# Base Papers:
-Paper Title: The Classification of Medicinal Plant Leaves Based on Multispectral and Texture Feature Using Machine Learning Approach
+# Paper Title: The Classification of Medicinal Plant Leaves Based on Multispectral and Texture Feature Using Machine Learning Approach

-Methodology: Utilizes a machine learning approach incorporating multispectral and texture features for classification.
+ Methodology : Utilizes a machine learning approach incorporating multispectral and texture features for classification.
 Scope for Improvement: Enhance classification accuracy using advanced machine learning techniques and improve feature extraction methods.
 Improvement Done: Achieved an improved classification accuracy of 92% through enhancements in machine learning models.

-Paper Title: Automatic Recognition of Medicinal Plants using Machine Learning Techniques
+# Paper Title: Automatic Recognition of Medicinal Plants using Machine Learning Techniques
 Methodology: Employs a Random Forest Classifier, feature extraction, and SVM classification for automatic recognition.
 Scope for Improvement: Address lighting and leaf orientation variations, increase dataset diversity through data augmentation, and handle overfitting.
 Improvement Done: Expanded the dataset to 30 species, implemented data augmentation, and mitigated overfitting issues.

-Paper Title: A Convolutional Neural Network-driven Computer Vision System toward Identification of Species and Maturity Stage of Medicinal Leaves
+# Paper Title: A Convolutional Neural Network-driven Computer Vision System toward Identification of Species and Maturity Stage of Medicinal Leaves
 Methodology: Utilizes APRS, convolutional neural networks (CNN), and Geographic Information Systems (GIS) technology for leaf identification.
 Scope for Improvement: Enhance feature extraction for better discrimination, incorporate domain knowledge, and address overfitting.
 Improvement Done: Improved feature extraction techniques and resolved overfitting concerns.

-Paper Title: Deep Convolutional Neural Network-based Plant Species Recognition through Features of Leaf
+# Paper Title: Deep Convolutional Neural Network-based Plant Species Recognition through Features of Leaf

-Methodology: Utilizes a Multilayer Perceptron (MLP) classifier for plant species recognition.
+  Methodology  : Utilizes a Multilayer Perceptron (MLP) classifier for plant species recognition.
 Scope for Improvement: Enhance model interpretability and handle intra-class variations for better class differentiation.
 Improvement Done: Enhanced class differentiation and potentially improved model interpretability.

-Preprocessing of the Dataset
+# Preprocessing of the Dataset
 STEP 1 :- Standardization1.py reads images from a directory, resizes them to (224, 224), normalizes pixel values, and overwrites the originals.

 STEP 2:- labelling .py processes images in a directory, performs clustering on flattened pixel values, assigns labels, and saves annotations in a CSV file.